bitrise-io/devcenter/_articles/en/builds/build-numbering-and-app-versioning.md

 For in-depth information about Android versioning, please check out [the Android developer guide on the subject](https://developer.android.com/studio/publish/versioning).

-1. Add the `Set Android Manifest Version Code and Name` step to your Workflow.
+1. Add the **Set Android Manifest Version Code and Name** Step to your Workflow.
-2. Set the file path to the `AndroidManifest.xml` file in the `AndroidManifest.xml file path` input.
+2. Set the file path to the `AndroidManifest.xml` file in the **AndroidManifest.xml file path** input.
-3. Add a value in the `Version Code` input.
+3. Add a value in the **Version Code** input.
 This sets the `android:versionCode` attribute to the specified value in the `AndroidManifest.xml` file.
 The default value is the `$BITRISE_BUILD_NUMBER` environment value.
-4. Add a value in the `Version Name` input.
+4. Add a value in the **Version Name** input.
 This will set the `android:versionName` attribute to the specified value in the `AndroidManifest.xml` file.

 ![Set android version](/img/builds/set-android-version.png)

 ### Setting the `CFBundleVersion` and `CFBundleShortVersionString` of an iOS app

-For an iOS app, the value of the `CFBundleVersion` key ("_Bundle version_" in Xcode) is the **build number** of the app while the value of the `CFBundleShortVersionString` key ("_Bundle versions string_, short" in Xcode) is the **version number** of the app.
+For an iOS app, the value of the `CFBundleVersion` key ("Bundle version" in Xcode) is the **build number** of the app while the value of the `CFBundleShortVersionString` key ("Bundle versions string, short" in Xcode) is the **version number** of the app.

 For in-depth information about iOS versioning, including the functions of the `CFBundleVersion` and the `CFBundleShortVersionString` keys, please check out [this Apple technical note](https://developer.apple.com/library/archive/technotes/tn2420/_index.html); you can also look up the [summary of most important keys](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html).

-1. Add the `Set Xcode Project Build Number` step to your Workflow.
+1. Add the **Set Xcode Project Build Number** Step to your Workflow.
 2. Set the file path to the `Info.plist` file in the `Info.plist file path` input.
-3. Add a value in the `Build Number` input.
+3. Add a value in the **Build Number** input.
 This sets the `CFBundleVersion` key to the specified value in the `Info.plist` file.
-The default value is the `$BITRISE_BUILD_NUMBER` environment value.
+The default value is the `$BITRISE_BUILD_NUMBER` Environment Value.
-4. Optionally, add a value in the `Version Number` input.
+4. Optionally, add a value in the **Version Number** input.
 This will set the `CFBundleShortVersionString` key to the specified value in the `Info.plist` file.
 This input is not required.

 ![Set iOS version](/img/builds/set-ios-version.png)

 ### Offsetting the build version

 You can also offset your App's build version numbers if you handled version tracking in a different way before for the same app: all you need to do is setting the value which should be added to the build number.
-The value can be either a "fixed" integer value or an environment variable.
+The value can be either a fixed integer value or an Environment Variable.

-To offset your version number by your Bitrise build number every time a build is triggered, use the `$BITRISE_BUILD_NUMBER` environment variable:
+To offset your version number by your Bitrise build number every time a build is triggered, use the `$BITRISE_BUILD_NUMBER` Environment Variable:

-* For Android apps, find the `Version Code Offset` input of the `Set Android Manifest Version Code and Name` step and set `$BITRISE_BUILD_NUMBER` as its value.
-The value of the variable will be added to the value specified in the `Version Code` input.
+* For Android apps, find the **Version Code Offset** input of the **Set Android Manifest Version Code and Name** Step and set `$BITRISE_BUILD_NUMBER` as its value.
+The value of the variable will be added to the value specified in the **Version Code** input.
-* For iOS apps, find the find the `Build Number Offset` input of the `Set Xcode Project Build Number` step and set `$BITRISE_BUILD_NUMBER` as its value.
-The value of the variable will be added to the value specified in the `Build Number` input.
+* For iOS apps, find the find the **Build Number Offset** input of the **Set Xcode Project Build Number** Step and set `$BITRISE_BUILD_NUMBER` as its value.
+The value of the variable will be added to the value specified in the **Build Number** input.

 #### Android example